sourcegraph/jetbrains/TESTING.md

 #### Expected behaviour

 * User is automatically switched to `Chat` tab.
+* Language has been identified as Java, so the documentation syntax is also in that language (see: `@param` and `@return` tags).
-* Chat responds with generated documentation similar to this:
+* Chat responds with generated docstring, similar to this:
     ```java
     /*
      * Returns a greeting string with the provided name.